BeamMW/beam-docs/source/rtd_pages/user_troubleshooting.rst

 I’ve forgot the local password for my wallet
 --------------------------------------------

-See :ref:'Restoring funds'
+See :ref:`Restoring funds`

 I’ve restored the wallet but my balance is zero
 -----------------------------------------------

 One or more the of the words is wrong or misspelled.
 Triple-check that all the words from the seed phrase are typed in correctly.
-You will need to repeate the :ref:'Restoring funds' procedure.
+You will need to repeate the :ref:`Restoring funds`procedure.

 I've forgot my password